TN-Solutions/trading-system/docs/architecture/2-high-level-architecture.md

 *   **Jamstack:** Utilizes pre-rendered pages and reusable APIs to deliver higher performance and security.
     *   *Rationale:* Leverages the full strengths of Next.js and Vercel.
-*   **Backend as a Service (BaaS):** Leverages Supabase to quickly implement complex backend functionalities.
+*   **Backend as a Service (BaaS):** Leverages Supabase to quickly implement complex backend functionalities for user data and authentication.
     *   *Rationale:* Significantly reduces development time for the MVP.
+*   **Microservice:** A dedicated FastAPI service handles the specific concern of market data ingestion and retrieval.
+    *   *Rationale:* Decouples the core application from the data source, allowing for independent scaling and development.
 *   **Component-Based UI:** Builds the UI from reusable React components with TypeScript.
     *   *Rationale:* Already established by the Shadcn-ui foundation, ensuring consistency and maintainability.
-*   **API Layer Abstraction:** Creates a service layer within the Next.js app to abstract calls to Supabase.
+*   **API Layer Abstraction:** Creates a service layer within the Next.js app to abstract calls to Supabase and the FastAPI service.
-    *   *Rationale:* Facilitates easier migration to future FastAPI services without rewriting logic in multiple places.
+    *   *Rationale:* Facilitates easier maintenance and testing without rewriting logic in multiple places.

 ---